buildpacks/rfcs/text/0000-stack-buildpacks.md

 Normally, buildpacks do not run as root.
 This is an intentional design decision that ensures operations like `rebase` will work on day-2.

 However, many applications and buildpacks require modifications to the stack they run on, such as adding system packages or custom certificates.
-For this reason, we need a mechanism that buildpack authors and buildpack users and leverage to extend their stacks.
+For this reason, we need a mechanism that buildpack authors and buildpack users can leverage to extend their stacks.

 # What it is
 [what-it-is]: #what-it-is